-The IBC provides Biosafety Program-related recommendations to the Director of Environmental Health and Safety (EHS) in the EHS Office which is a part of the Division of Administration and Finance.
+The IBC provides recommendations to the Director of Environmental Health and Safety (EHS) and BSO in the EHS Office which is a part of the Division of Administration and Finance.
 Administrative tasks of the IBC are processed by staff of the Office of Research Compliance (ORC).

-Provisions of this Charter apply to all research projects conducted in CSUF facilities or on CSUF property, including all rented or leased facilities or properties on the Main Campus, Desert Studies Center, Grand Central Arts Center, Tucker Wildlife Preserve and Irvine Campus.
+Provisions of this Charter apply to all research projects and instruction conducted in CSUF facilities or on CSUF property, including all rented or leased facilities or properties on the Main Campus, Desert Studies Center, Grand Central Arts Center and Tucker Wildlife Preserve.
 Hereafter these units will be collectively designated as CSUF.
-This Charter also applies to all projects carried out by faculty, staff, or students in connection with University responsibilities, regardless of location.
-This includes support organizations, such as CSU Fullerton Auxiliary Services Corporation (ASC).
+This Charter also applies to all projects and instruction carried out by faculty, staff, or students in connection with University responsibilities, regardless of location.
 If work is being done off site, the IBC may accept the approval of another institution's IBC.